seb-oss/react-components/src/Slider/readme.md

 ```

 2. Supported themes: `'primary'`, `'inverted'`, `'success'`, `'danger'`, `'warning'`, `'purple'`
+3. Supported appearance: `'normal'`, `'smaller'`
-3. This is an example of how to achieve a combination of a `textbox` with a `slider` like it's described in [SEB Design Library](https://designlibrary.sebgroup.com/components/slider/)
+4. This is an example of how to achieve a combination of a `textbox` with a `slider` like it's described in [SEB Design Library](https://designlibrary.sebgroup.com/components/slider/)

 HTML (tsx) would look like this